scoutapp/scout_apm_ruby/README.markdown

-__Rails application monitoring is avaiable by invite-only @ Scout.__

 # ScoutApm

 A Ruby gem for detailed Rails application performance analysis.
-Metrics are reported to [Scout](https://scoutapp.com), a hosted server and application monitoring service.
+Metrics are reported to [Scout](https://scoutapp.com), a hosted application monitoring service.

 ## Getting Started